 Top Tools Every Pentester Should Know & When To Use Them

 IT Security is a highly practical field, which means Penetration Testers of all levels need to own their tools.
 Just starting out?
-No worries, here’s a short list of the (top) tools every Penetration Tester should know, and when to use them.
+Here’s a short list of the top tools every Penetration Tester should know, and when to use them.

-As you may (or may not) know, a thorough Penetration Test is composed of six key and crucial phases: Engagement, Information Gathering, Footprinting and Scanning, Vulnerability Assessment, Exploitation, and Reporting.
-Each of those steps is equally important, and all require the right tools.
+A thorough penetration test is composed of six crucial phases: Engagement, Information Gathering, Footprinting and Scanning, Vulnerability Assessment, Exploitation, and Reporting.
+Each step is equally important, and all require the right tools.

 In this initial phase, all the details about the penetration test are established.
 This includes a sound and targeted proposal to the client, the scope of the engagement, incident handling possibilities, as well as the legal responsibilities of each party involved.

 Tools of the trade: